neevek/rstun/README.md

 ```
 rstund \
   --addr 0.0.0.0:6060 \
-  --downstreams 8800 \
+  --upstreams 8800 \
   --password 123456 \
   --cert path/to/cert.der \
   --key path/to/key.der
 ```
   - `addr` specifies the ip:port that the server is listening on.
-  - `downstreams` specifies a TCP port which traffic from the client through the tunnel will be relayed to on the server, this is applicable for `OUT` mode tunnels only, multiple space-separated downstreams can be set.
+  - `upstreams` specifies a TCP port which traffic from the client through the tunnel will be relayed to on the server, this is applicable for `OUT` mode tunnels only, multiple space-separated upstreams can be set.
 Note this argument is optional, if it is not specified, all open ports of the server are exposed to the clients through the tunnel.
-So make sure to specify downstreams if exposing all open ports of the server is not desired.
+So make sure to specify upstreams if exposing all open ports of the server is not desired.
   - `password`, password of the server, the client `rstunc` is required to send this password to successfully build a tunnel with the server.
   - `cert` and `key` are certificate and private key for the domain of the server and they must be in `DER` format (binary format), self-signed certificate is allowed, but you will have to connect to the server using IP address and the certificate will also be required by `rstunc` for verification in this case (see below).
 Anyway, getting a certificate for your domain from a trusted CA and connecting to the server using domain name is always recommended.
 Note `cert` and `key` are optional, if they are not specified, the domain `localhost` is assumed and a self-signed certificate is generated on the fly, but this is for TEST only, Man-In-The-Middle attack can occur with such setting, so make sure **it is only used for TEST**!